zuozhenggh/learning-library/oci-library/oci-hol/oci-java-app/conference-app/conference-app.md

 * To view files, you can use `bat` as it offers syntax highlighting.

-* If you are using the Helidon `devloop`, make sure to enbale preview features! `helidon dev --app-jvm-args "--enable-preview"`
+* If you are using the Helidon `devloop`, make sure to enable preview features! `helidon dev --app-jvm-args "--enable-preview"`

 *You can proceed to the next lab*